-This Woman Died From Hantavirus—a Rare Infection Initially Mistaken for the Flu
+A North Dakota Woman Died From This Rare Infection Spread Through Rodents

+A North Dakota Woman Died From Hantavirus After Possible Contact With Rodents

-What you need to know about this virus, which is spread by rodents.
+Here's what you need to know about this rare virus.

+A North Dakota woman recently died from a rare virus called hantavirus that’s usually spread through rodent droppings, according to the North Dakota Department of Health.

+“The individual, an adult female from the Northeast portion of the state, did have possible contact with rodent urine or droppings or rodents in the environment,” the NDDoH said in a news release issued August 27.

+North Dakota hasn’t had a case of hantavirus since 2016 and has only documented 16 total cases since 1993, but eight of those 16 cases were fatal.

-A New Mexico woman died last week from a rare virus after spending weeks on life support.
-The 27-year-old mom, Kiley Lane, was initially thought to have an intestinal blockage and then the flu before she was tested for hantavirus, which is typically spread through rodents.
+More than 96% of all cases in the United States occur west of the Mississippi River, according to the NDDoH, which was the case for a New Mexico woman who died in April from hantavirus after spending weeks on life support.
+The 27-year-old mom, Kiley Lane, was initially thought to have an intestinal blockage and then the flu before she was tested for the rodent-spread virus.

 Lane first spoke to doctors about nausea and stomach pain in January, People reported, and was given laxatives to treat what was thought to be an intestinal blockage.
 But after she developed difficulty breathing, her husband encouraged her to return to the hospital.
 “Our family doesn’t really go to the doctor a lot, but in this particular case, her husband just had the gut instinct that they didn’t need to wait around and he took her into the ER pretty quickly,” Lane’s mother Julie Barron told People in February.